ChemaCLi/react-practices/README.md

 # React Advises
 Hi.
 These are some good practices I'm collecting for common scenarios we face to while building apps.
-I'll be updating them to improve them.
+I'll be updating the code to improve it little by little.
 Please read the takeaways and check out the code.
 Any feedback is welcome.

 ## Stack
 - ⚛️ React